expz/polytope/README.md

 4. Run the application using the configuration:
      Scala Application => Polytope
-   The command line arguments specify the size of the polytope to compute,
+   The command line arguments can be seen by passing the argument "--help"
-     e.g., "2 2" computes a 2x2x4 polytope.
+     Example arguments are "pure -iv 2 2 2" which computes inequalities and vertices of the polytope of pure 2x2x2 distinguishable states.

 REQUIREMENTS